coderste/laptop-setup/README.md

 [Installation](#installation)

-This repo contains the code to set-up a brand new Macbook Pro with all the apps and tools I use on a day-to-day basis while coding/working.
+This repo contains the code to set-up a Macbook Pro with all the apps and tools I use on a day-to-day basis while coding/working.

 The `initial-setup.sh` does about 90% of the work.
 The rest of the work requires entering licensing keys for things like `Alfred` and then syninc our `VS Code` setting by signing in with GitHub.